 Principles and methods of accounting concerned with financial data gathering and presentation in the form of external financial statements; legal and ethical obligations of the accounting profession.
+Accounting 111 recommended as a prerequisite.

 ACCT 211 INTRODUCTION TO MANAGERIAL ACCOUNTING

 Principles and methods of accounting primarily concerned with data gathering and presentation for the purpose of internal management and decision making.